 Aluminum alloys are used for the How to Tig weld aluminum process.
 These alloys will give them a good shape and make the work easy.
 Many aluminum alloys are available in the market.
 But some aluminum alloys are best of best in performance.

-Indeed, the most popular aluminum alloy the pure aluminum allow and the aluminum-magnesium allow.
+Indeed, the most popular aluminum alloy the pure aluminum allows and the aluminum-magnesium allow.
 This allay is very important in Tig weld aluminum.
 Sometimes aluminum got damaged, and its repairing will be done from these alloys.
 Aluminum brazing is also used for the repairing of aluminum alloys.

 Some aluminum alloys are very helpful in how to Tig weld aluminum.
 These are as follows:

-- 2xxx-copper aluminum alloy.
+- 2xxx-copper-aluminum alloy.